 John Wilkes

-John Wilkes has been at Google since 2008, where he is working on automation for building warehouse scale computers, with a current focus on delivering network capacity.
-Before this, he worked on cluster management for Google compute infrastructure (Borg, Omega, Kubernetes).
+John Wilkes has been at Google since 2008, where he is working on automation for building warehouse scale computers, with a current focus on capacity planning, especially for machine learning.
+Before this, he worked on cluster management for Google compute infrastructure (Borg, Omega, Kubernetes); and delivering physical network hardware into data centers.
 He is interested in many aspects of distributed systems, but a recurring theme has been technologies that allow systems to manage themselves.